-- Vice President of Advancement, 1995-

-- B.A., Pillsbury Baptist Bible College

-- M.Div., Central Baptist Theological Seminary
+- B.A., Pillsbury Baptist Bible College - M.Div., Central Baptist Theological Seminary

 Ron served as a youth pastor for over 12 years in Minnesota and Michigan before joining the staff at Central Seminary.
 His favorite pastime is golf.
 He and Christy have two daughters and six grandchildren.